ccdxc/sw/penctl/docs/rest/penctl_delete_core-dump.rst

 --------------------------------
- Delete a Core Dump From Naples
+ Delete a Core Dump From Distributed Service Card
 --------------------------------